bsgbryan/madul/README.md

 + `$` = Internal events intended to be used by Madul for debugging.
 Madul lifecycle events (initialization, dependency registration, etc) are of this type.
 + `!` = Error events.
 + `@` = Madul instance events.
 They are fired by Madul when a method is invoked and when state callback methods (success/completion, error/failure, update/progress) are executed.
-They are also the event type fired when a modul calls its `fire` method.
+They are also the event type fired when a madul calls its `fire` method.

 The format for an event name is as follows: